Supporting Children With Chronic Pain

 When I search the internet for chronic pain, it says: Pain is a sign that something has happened, that something is wrong.
 Acute pain happens quickly and goes away when there is no cause, but chronic pain lasts longer than six months and can continue when the injury or illness has been treated.

 I still see myself defeated and quietly sitting at a small table with the doctor.
-I had so many questions, so many ideas, …..until the word “chronic back pain” came up.
-I was in shock, defeated, I didn't understand anything.
+I had so many questions, and so many ideas... until the word “chronic back pain” came up.
+I was in shock, defeated.
+I didn't understand anything.
 We stick to all the rules, we try to avoid a pain crisis as much as possible, and yet it's not good enough!
 What else do we need to do to live a life without chronic pain?

-The following days I walked around with so many questions, and then I was really “stuck” as a mother myself.
-I didn't know how to deal with it, I didn't know how to proceed and I especially didn't know how to be strong for my little princess who needs me and counts on me.
+In the following days, I walked around with so many questions.
+I was really “stuck” as a mother.
+I didn't know how to deal with it.
+I didn't know how to proceed, and I especially didn't know how to be strong for my little princess who needs and counts on me.

 In search of answers, I talked to my daughter's psychologist.
-The one who has been talking to her on a weekly basis for 2 years, doing breathing exercises, and teaching her to deal with pain, acceptance, and difficult conversations when I need help with that.
+The one who has been talking to her every week for 2 years, doing breathing exercises, and teaching her to deal with pain, acceptance, and difficult conversations when I need help with that.

 What do I mean by difficult conversations?

 As a mother, it is difficult to emotionally “distance” yourself from your child.
 If your child is in pain, you are also in pain.
 If your child is sad, you are also sad.
 But that won't help your child.
 So I have the psychologist who sharpens where necessary and makes my princess a strong confident teenager!